silabs-juha/ble-examples-gsdk-4.2/bt_soc_empty_btldr_appldr/readme.md

 ## Designing the GATT Database

-The SOC-empty example implements a basic GATT database.
+The SOC Empty example implements a basic GATT database.
 GATT definitions (services/characteristics) can be extended using the GATT Configurator, which can be found under Advanced Configurators in the Software Components tab of the Project Configurator.
 To open the Project Configurator, open the .slcp file of the project.

 ![Opening GATT Configurator](image/readme_img1.png)